Know a fan who would love themed Star Wars furniture? Here’s how to make a chest of drawers using Star Wars wallpaper decoupage.

 For example, if you’re missing a handle, take a photo and you’ll see if there’s somewhere you can buy a matching one.
-It’s so helpful!

 This post may include affiliate links so you can easily find the products I love and use myself.
 If you purchase these products, I may earn a small commission at no extra cost to you.

 So when doing paint touch-ups, it’s really important to stir the paint thoroughly to ensure the exact colour match.

 Lining up the wallpaper

 I chose to use this comic book-style Star Wars wallpaper.

 It’s important to check where the cuts will be between the drawers.
-For an easy life, avoid cutting between fiddly bits like words which are harder to line up.
+For an easy life, avoid cutting between fiddly bits like words that are harder to line up.

 As the piece had removable handles, I used the circle as a template to cut out the hole in the paper.

 I cut it slightly long.
 After the glue dried, I used 180 grit sandpaper to sand the paper where it met the drawer edge to tear a clean edge.

 Applying the wallpaper

 The top drawer in this photo is distressed while the bottom isn’t.
 It’s subtle but gives it a more worn look which I like.

-The finished piece
+The finished Star Wars furniture